duskjet/aspnetcore-json-rpc/.github/README.md

 | :---: | --- |
 | `-32000` | The provided batch contains requests with duplicate identifiers |

-In addition to the JSON-RPC HTTP transport specification the middleware may return the following HTTP status codes:
+In addition to the standard JSON-RPC HTTP error codes the middleware may return the following HTTP error codes:

  Code | Reason |
  :---: | --- |